The General Information section contains basic information about your request. All of these data fields are required.

-Centralizes data gathering for salaries, benefits, F&A rates.
-It can be linked to an application, which automatically populates the eGC1 budget page.
-Any changes to the budget will update in real time when the eGC1 Budget page is viewed.
+Centralizes data gathering for salaries, benefits, and F&A rates.
+It can be connected to an application, which automatically populates the eGC1 budget data on the Budget & Fiscal Compliance page.
+Any changes to the budget will update in real time when the eGC1 Budget & Fiscal Compliance page is viewed.

 Create applications (standard or Grant Runner)

-The application (eGC1 pages) is, in effect, an approvals routing cover letter for the proposal.
-It is used only by UW and does not go to the sponsor.
+Required for all sponsored research.
+The standard eGC1 pages of the application are, in effect, an approvals routing cover letter for the proposal.
+Only the UW uses the eGC1; it does not go to the sponsor.

 Approve routing applications

-Administrators and reviewers have the option to add other reviewers (as individuals or a group) to the approval flow.
+Administrators and reviewers have the option to return the application to the research team for changes.
+They can also add other reviewers (as individuals or a group) to the approval flow as needed.
 These are referred to as “ad hoc” reviewers (approvers or watchers).

 Request an advance budget number for awards

-Used when the research proposal is being awarded by the sponsor, but the actual award has not yet arrived.
-It requests GCA to set up a budget account in the financial system so the research team can start spending the award money.
-When the preparer completes it in SAGE, GCA will be able to view and process it in SERA.
+Used when a research proposal is being awarded by the sponsor, but the actual award has not yet arrived.
+It requests GCA to set up a budget account in the financial system so the research team can start spending the anticipated award money.
+The preparer completes the request in SAGE, then GCA processes it in SAGE Central.

-WHO: Office of Sponsored Programs (OSP)
+WHO: Office of Sponsored Programs (OSP), Grant & Contract Accounting (GCA)

 WHY / WHEN

-Review and approve applications
+Review and approve eGC1 applications

 OSP reviews the information on the eGC1, such as the sponsor proposal information and compliance questions, after all campus reviewers have approved.
-When OSP approves the application, they place it into a new or existing Cycle.

 Process Advance Budget Number Requests